-- Complete required graduate-level courses (courses must be completed for a student to be considered ABD).
-A typical semester course load for the first two years is 12 to 13 credit hours, unless teaching or research responsibilities suggest a load of 9 to 10 credit hours.
+- Complete required graduate-level courses (courses must be completed for a student to be considered "all but dissertation").
+A typical semester course load for the first two years is 12 to 13 credit units, unless teaching responsibilities suggest a load of 9 to 10 credit units.

 - Obtain teaching experience commensurate with preparation for an academic career.
 There is a teaching requirement that all students must meet, the details of which are outlined in our Graduate Student Handbook.

 - Attend a 1-credit (one hour per week) seminar on research ethics.
 This typically happens during the fall semester of a student's first or second year in the program.

-- Attend at least five (5) professional development workshops over the entire course of the program.
+- Attend at least five professional development workshops over the course of the program.

 - Complete a qualifying research project during the first two years of graduate study.
 This is often referred to as the master's thesis.

 - Pass a subject matter examination.
 This examination must be passed before work on the dissertation can begin.

 - Complete a dissertation project and defend it in an oral examination.
 The research requirements for the PhD are described in more detail in our Graduate Student Handbook.

-The goal of the certificate is to ensure that students have both a solid basis in probability and statistics, inference and quantitative research design as well as some depth of experience in a more advanced topic area.
-As such, students completing the certificate are required to take at least five courses.
-Consult the required course listings below.
-Of note, some courses appear in more than one area, but a course can only be used to fill one of the requirements.
+The goal of the certificate is to ensure that students have a solid basis in probability and statistics, inference, and quantitative research design as well as some depth of experience in a more advanced topic area.
+As such, students completing the certificate are required to take at least five courses, the categories of which are shown below.
+Some courses appear in more than one area, but a course can only be used to fill one of the requirements.
 In consultation with the certificate adviser, students may substitute equivalent courses or more demanding mathematical treatments of the same course material.
 For programming prerequisites, visit our Quantitative Data Analysis website.

 Core Area Courses (at least one from each area)